Regis-Loyaute/hetzner-proxmox-pfsense-opnsense/README.md

 ## Install Proxmox

 We will approach the installation process first by seeing how to install Proxmox using the official ISO by using a QEMU machine, then securing hypervisor by implementing some SSH security measures.

-Here's the hardware specifications that will be used in this guide.

 Some prerequisites are needed before diving into the installation process, download the Proxmox ISO from the official repository:
 ```